 Jøssåsen is located in Malvik commune in Trøndelag.
-The village is located deep in the forest by Jøssåstjernet, a lake.
+The village is situated deep in the forest by Jøssåstjernet, a lake.
 Circa 50 people live here.
 In addition, around 10-12 persons from the local community also come in to work.
-Besides farming, the village has a weavery, a book- and paper-workshop, a wood workshop and a pottery - a group of people have the important task of making firewood.
+Besides farming, the village has a weavery, a book- and paper-workshop, a wood workshop, a pottery and a group of people have the important task of making firewood.

 Enquiries: Vallersund gård, 7167 Vallersund

 Phone: +47 72 52 70 80 (9-12 AM, Mon.-Thu.)